 Applications are invited for the following positions at the Centre for Family and Population Research at the Faculty of Arts and Social Sciences, National University of Singapore, for commencement as soon as possible.
-Non-NUS applicants are also advised to fill-out the Personal Data Consent Form available here.
+Non-NUS applicants are advised to fill-out the Personal Data Consent Form available here.

-This project will collect longitudinal data in a national survey and five satellite projects.
+This project examines human development in Singapore by using innovative methods to understand factors that can promote Singaporean children’s early childhood development.
+This multidisciplinary project with a total value of $8.5 million is funded by the Ministry of Education (MOE) and the Social Science Research Council (SSRC) over 4 years.The project will collect longitudinal data in a national survey and five satellite projects.
 The core national survey will be a 2-wave panel study with children aged 0 to 6 and will assess motor, social-emotional, linguistic, cognitive, health and well-being, as well as factors that potentially shape child development and family resilience.
 The factors that we are looking at include early childcare arrangements, preschool attendance, time and technology use, financial and non-monetary investment in children, mother and father’s roles, and family stress.
 There will be five satellite projects:

 (1) an ethnographic study focusing on the children of cross-cultural families,

 (2) a laboratory experiment of early childhood linguistic development with a special interest in how the language development of children in multilingual families compare to others, and identifying developmental delay,

 (3) intervention programs that train children’s minds to build social-emotional skills such as cooperation, empathy, and self-control, and identify neural correlates of social cognition and decision making for children,

 (4) a randomized control trial (RCT) that evaluates various incentives’ success at improving pre-school attendance for disadvantaged children, and